Newport Beach Theft Crimes Defense Attorneys

-A theft offense is considered a “crime of moral turpitude,” meaning that the state license boards cite theft convictions as primary reason to deny licenses and certifications including contracting licenses, nursing licenses or real estate licenses.
-Theft convictions also pose consequences for immigrants seeking a via, green card of attempting naturalization in the United States.
+A theft offense is considered a crime of “moral turpitude.”
+This means that the state license boards cite theft convictions as the primary reason to deny licenses and certifications.
+Some licenses that may be denied include contracting permits, nursing licenses, or real estate licenses.
+Theft convictions also pose consequences for immigrants seeking a visa or green card of attempting naturalization in the United States.

 There are several types of theft identified by California law, including:

-- Petty Theft: the taking of property valued up to $950.
-Petty theft is often charged as a misdemeanor, but can be charged as a felony if the individual is a repeat offender.
+- Petty Theft: This is when a person takes property valued up to $950.
+Petty theft is often charged as a misdemeanor but can be charged as a felony if the individual is a repeat offender.

-- Grand Theft: the taking of property valued at more than $950.
+- Grand Theft: This is when a person takes property valued more than $950.
 This offense can be charged as a misdemeanor or a felony.

-- Grand Theft of a Firearm: any theft of a firearm constitutes grand theft, regardless of the gun’s value.
-This type of theft is always a felony.
+- Grand Theft of a Firearm: Any theft of a firearm constitutes grand theft, regardless of the gun’s value.
+This type of theft is always charged as a felony.

-- Grand Theft Auto: any automobile is considered as grand theft, regardless of the actual value of the vehicle.
+- Grand Theft Auto: Any theft of an automobile is considered as grand theft, regardless of the actual value of the vehicle.

-- Auto Burglary: breaking into a locked vehicle with the intent to steal.
+- Auto Burglary: This is when a person breaks into a locked vehicle with the intent to steal.

-- Embezzlement: the wrongful taking or misappropriation of property entrusted to an individual by the owner.
+- Embezzlement: This is the wrongful taking or misappropriation of property entrusted to an individual by the owner.

-- Receiving Stolen Property: the purchase or receipt with reasonable knowledge that the property is stolen.
+- Receiving Stolen Property: This is when a person purchases or receives property with reasonable knowledge that it was stolen.

-- Robbery: the use of violence, force or threats of force to take property from an individual’s immediate possession.
-Coutns as a Strike under California Three Strike Law.
+- Robbery: This is the use of violence, force, or threats of force to take property from a person’s possession.
+This counts as a Strike under California Three Strike Law.

-- Carjacking: the use of force or fear to take a vehicle from someone’s immediate possession.
+- Carjacking: This is the use of force or fear to take a vehicle from someone’s immediate possession.